temporal-sa/simple-java-template/README.md

 # simple-java-template

-To be used as a template project to bootstrap other projects
+To be used as a template project to bootstrap other projects on the [Temporal Java SDK](https://github.com/temporalio/sdk-java)

 ## Run Worker
 ```bash